Flower bed maintenance tips

 Landscaping

-The answer to 'flower bed maintenance tips' is to regularly maintain your flower beds for optimal growth and appearance.
+The answer to 'flower bed maintenance tips' is to regularly maintain your flower beds for healthy, vibrant blooms.
 This includes weeding, mulching, deadheading, and dividing perennials as needed.
-Weeding should be done weekly or bi-weekly to prevent weeds from taking over.
-Apply 2-3 inches of mulch around plants to retain moisture and suppress weeds.
+Start by weeding the beds to remove any unwanted plants or grasses.
+Then apply a 2-3 inch layer of organic mulch like shredded bark or wood chips to help retain moisture and suppress weeds.
 Deadhead spent flowers to encourage more blooms.
-Divide perennials like daylilies and hostas every 3-5 years to rejuvenate the plants.
+And every 2-3 years, divide overcrowded perennials in early spring or fall to rejuvenate the plants.

 Step-by-Step Guide